morellovich/Textractor/README.md

 - 📂 Allows selecting custom output directories for processed files.

-- 🗃️ Respects your folder structure by mirorring the original folder structure from the source folder.
+- 🗃️ Respects your folder structure by mirroring the original folder structure from the source folder.

 ## 🛠️ Installation